 21. When you clean your fish tank, the water you drain can also be used to water your house plants.
 The nitrogen and phosphorus in fish droppings make aquarium water a great fertilizer.

 22. When defrosting meat from the freezer, pour some vinegar over it.
-Not only does it tenderize the meat; it will also bring down the freezing temperature of the meat and cause it to thaw quicker.
+Not only does it tenderize the meat; it will also bring down the freezing temperature of the

 23. The substance in onions that causes your eyes to water is located in the root cluster of the onion.
 Cut this part out in a cone shape, with the largest part of the cone around the exterior root section.